hcd-bdltd/stm32g4-mcuboot/README.md

 ## Usage

+The hardware used in this project is the [NUCLEO-G431RB](https://www.st.com/en/evaluation-tools/nucleo-g431rb.html) development board.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Other

-By replacing the hardware specific files in the `lib/src` directory, this project can be used with other microcontrollers.
+By replacing the hardware specific files, this project can be used with other microcontrollers.

 ## Licenses